dgoulet-tor/arti/CONTRIBUTING.md

 >     $ [[ -d "${PWD}/.git/hooks" ]] || { mkdir "${PWD}/.git/hooks"; }

 **Add fork URL**

+If you've created an account at `gitlab.torproject.org`, you can add a link to your forked arti repository at:

     $ git remote add _name_ git@gitlab.torproject.org:_name_/arti.git
     $ git fetch _name_